somrajroy/AWS3TierArchitecturewithTFModules/README.md

       errors or inconsistencies.<br/>
     - `Modular approach & best practices for AWS Architecture` : By utilizing official AWS Terraform modules - the architecture benefits from tested and well-maintained code that follows AWS best practices.
-These modules also allow different teams to work independently on specific parts of the system without interfering with each other. <br/>
+These modules also allow different teams to work independently on specific parts of the system without interfering with each other.
+We have the benefit of using battle-tested, production-hardened code without having to write it ourselves (we can modify it as required to build in-hosue modules very easily).<br/>
     - `Scalability & Learnings for the teams` : Modules in [official Terraform registry](https://registry.terraform.io/) are great since developers and customers can now draw from the knowledge of the community that has already developed battle-tested modules.
 Moreover,  the “HashiCorp Verified Modules” means they are vetted and actively maintained and gives extra confidence.
-These modules can also be easily extended & opinionated to build in-house modules (instead of starting from scratch).Lastly, people from non-development background can also learn & work easily.<br/>
+These modules can also be easily extended & opinionated to build in-house modules (instead of starting from scratch).Lastly, people from non-development background can also learn & work easily.
+They don’t need to know how a module works (or complex programming) to be able to use a module; they just have to know how to set inputs and outputs. <br/>
     - `Automation-first mindset`: By following a turn-key approach & leveraging pre-built official modules organizations can prioritze automating tasks wherever possible thereby increasing efficiency throughout.
 These modules are designed to be used out of the box, with minimal configuration needed to match specific use case.
         (where-ever required customers can easily create in-house modules because the official modules provide a very convenient starting point).<br/>